AGES 10-12 | SATURDAY

-Our Youth Music Theatre programs are a fun-filled adventure into the world of music theatre!
-For young people who love to perform, create characters, and express themselves through song and dance, Youth Music Theatre explores the fundamentals of music theatre performance.
-Classes will involve dramatic exercises, ensemble music and creative movement, culminating in a final showcase performance in our studio theatre.
+Our Youth Music Theatre program is a FUN-FILLED adventure into the world of music theatre!
+For young people who love to PERFORM, CREATE CHARACTERS, and EXPRESS THEMSELVES through song and dance.
+Classes will involve DRAMATIC EXERCISES, ENSEMBLE MUSIC and CREATIVE MOVEMENT, culminating in a final showcase performance in our STUDIO THEATRE.
 The final performance will be held at the end of the term showcasing the students in excerpts from a musical.

 What We Provide

 - A small classroom environment for optimal learning

 - A state-of-the-art facility equipped with professional sound and lighting